The STALAG XVII B prisoner-of-war camp in Gneixendorf

 Description

-During the Second World War, Gneixendorf – a village near Krems – was home to the largest prisoner-of-war camp on the territory of present-day Austria.
+During the Second World War, Gneixendorf near Krems was home to the largest prisoner-of-war camp in what is now Austria.

-In 2018, foundation walls were found during archaeological digs made necessary by roadworks to the north-east of Gneixendorf.
-These were the remains of barracks for the guards of the ‘main camp’ (Stammlager, abbreviated to STALAG) XVII B Gneixendorf.
-The number 17 refers to the number of the military district (Wehrkreis), which comprised the administrative divisions (Gaue) of Vienna, Upper Danube and Lower Danube, while B denotes the second camp in the district.
+During the archaeological excavations made necessary by road construction work north-east of Gneixendorf, foundation walls were found in 2018.
+These were the remains of barracks for the guards of the so-called Stammlager (STALAG) XVII B Gneixendorf.
+The number 17 refers to the number of the military district, which comprised the districts of Groß Wien, Ober- and Niederdonau, while "B" refers to the second camp in the district.

 Layout of the camp

-The prisoners’ area in the camp was made up of 12 units, each with four barracks.
-The barracks had room for 400 prisoners; however, many of them had to sleep in tents or in the open at times.
-The guards’ quarters and the camp administration were located in the separate ‘Vorlager’ (fore camp).
-After the prisoners of war had been liberated by the Red Army on 9 May 1945, the camp was dissolved and the barracks demolished.
-Various traces of the camp have been preserved underground, however, and these can be investigated by historical archaeologists.
+The guards' accommodation and the camp administration were located in the separate "pre-camp".
+After the liberation of the prisoners of war by the Red Army on May 9, 1945, the camp was disbanded and the barracks demolished.
+However, many traces remain underground, which can be researched by historical archaeologists.

 Location and how to get there